Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Method

-Using the FA model given in \cref{eq:factor_analysis}, we assume that the distribution of the latent scores, \ie the asteroid observations mapped into the latent space, follows a single Gaussian distribution.
-However, we know a priori from the previous taxonomic efforts that this is not the case; the \class{C}- and \class{S}-complexes form separate distributions and endmember classes such as \class{A}, \class{K}, and \class{V} follow separate trends in the latent scores (refer to Figure 2 in \citet{AnExtensionOfDemeo2009}).
-Instead of a single Gaussian, we therefore model the data as a mixture of $g$ Gaussian distributions, an approach which is referred to as \emph{Mixture of Common Factor Analysers} \citep[MCFA, ][]{MixturesOfFacBaek2010} in the case where the model components are fit in the same latent space as is the case here.
-MCFA can be expressed as specialization of the FA model in \cref{eq:factor_analysis} using \citep{MixturesOfFacBaek2010}
+Using the FA model given in \cref{eq:factor_analysis}, we assume that the distribution of the latent scores (\ie the asteroid observations mapped into the latent space) follows a single Gaussian distribution.
+However, we know a priori from the previous taxonomic efforts that this is not the case; the \class{C}- and \class{S}-complexes form separate distributions, and endmember classes such as \class{A}, \class{K}, and \class{V} follow separate trends in the latent scores (see Figure 2 in \citealt{AnExtensionOfDemeo2009}).
+Instead of a single Gaussian, we therefore model the data as a mixture of $g$ Gaussian distributions, an approach referred to as mixture of common factor analysers \citep[MCFA, ][]{MixturesOfFacBaek2010} in the case where the model components are fit in the same latent space as is the case here.
+MCFA can be expressed as specialisation of the FA model in \cref{eq:factor_analysis} using \citep{MixturesOfFacBaek2010}

-where $i \in (1, \dots, g)$. $\mathbf{A}$ is the common subspace of the mixture components, \ie the matrix of latent components, $\mathbf{\xi}_i$ is the mean value of the $i$th mixture components in latent space and $\mathbf{\Omega}_i$ its variance.
-The noise variance matrix $\mathbf{D}$ retains its definition as above, meaning that all mixture components share the same noise.
+where $i \in (1, \dots, g)$, $\mathbf{A}$ is the common subspace of the mixture components (\ie the matrix of latent components), $\mathbf{\xi}_i$ is the mean value of the $i$th mixture components in latent space, and $\mathbf{\Omega}_i$ is its variance.
+The noise matrix $\mathbf{\epsilon}$ retains its definition as above, meaning that all mixture components share the same noise.

 In MCFA, dimensionality reduction and clustering are achieved concurrently during the model training.
-Starting from an initial set of model parameters as outlined in \cref{sub:initialization_and_training}, at each training epoch, this model searches for the $q$-dimensional latent space and partitions the input samples into $g$ components which give the most likely projection of the input data assuming that it follows the mixture of $g$ Gaussian distributions in the reduced space.
+Starting from an initial set of model parameters as outlined in \cref{sub:initialization_and_training}, at each training epoch (\ie the optimisation of the log-likelihood of the model against the entire input dataset), this model searches for the $q$-dimensional latent space and divides the input samples into $g$ components, which gives the most likely projection of the input data assuming that it follows the mixture of $g$ Gaussian distributions in the reduced space.
 The hyperparameters in the model are the number $g$ of clusters and the number $q$ of latent components.

-\subsection{Model Implementation and Availability}
+\subsection{Model implementation and availability}